kuhlaid/jocoknow/docs/datasets/10.7910_DVN_SKP9IB/curation_log.md

     > Providing both machine readable data and human readable documentation
 - [x] Record all questions and concerns in Curation Log.
   > Was concerned about data encoding checks but using VSCode with UTF-8 default encoding and Jupyter notebook processing via Python ensured the encoding of UTF-8 for text files
+  > Researchers were concerned about dataset citation versions with the Dataverse, but this is out of scope for us to handle since the Dataverse controls the versioning

 *Tasks vary based on file formats and subject domain.
 Sample tasks based on format:*